List of all G-BA Resolutions

 Dear AMNOG Monitor readers,

-Recent changes in reimbursement prices of AMNOG products can be seen here.
+New reimbursement prices of AMNOG products are available here.

-A list of current EMA Positive Opinions for new drugs is available here.
+EMA Positive Opinions for new drugs are shown here.

 Kind regards,